Jonathan Van Ness Gave Me “Ghost Layers” & It’s My Most Complimented Haircut

 How do you ask a hairstylist for ghost layers with waves?

-If your hairstylist isn't familiar with ghost layers with waves, simply ask for soft, subtle layers that enhance your natural texture; bangs are optional.
-For a more polished look, request gentle bends created with a flat iron or a flat curling iron. ghd’s Curve Classic Wave Wand, $209, is a popular tool in many salons.
+If your hairstylist isn't familiar with ghost layers with waves, simply ask for soft, subtle layers that enhance your natural texture; a fringe is optional.
+For a more polished look, request gentle bends created with a straightener or a flat curling iron. ghd’s Curve Classic Wave Wand, £159, is a popular tool in many salons.

 Getting my hair cut by the legendary Jonathan Van Ness may have been a one-off, but it’s safe to say that I’ll be asking my hairdresser for ghost layers from now on.
 The undetectable layers and the way they take shape when styled have completely won me over.
 It’s the ultimate cut for anyone who wants high-impact hair with minimal maintenance.